Shad Thames

 Shad Thames is a historic riverside street next to Tower Bridge in Bermondsey, London, England, and is also an informal name for the surrounding area.
-In the 19th century, the area included the largest warehouse complex in London.
+In the 19th century, the street included the largest warehouse complex in London.

 Location

-The street Shad Thames has Tower Bridge at its west end, and runs along the south side of the River Thames, set back behind a row of converted warehouses; it then takes a 90-degree turn south along St Saviour's Dock.
+Shad Thames is located in the Bermondsey and has Tower Bridge at its west end and runs along the south side of the River Thames, set back behind a row of converted warehouses; it then takes a 90-degree turn south along St Saviour's Dock.
 The street is partly cobbled.
 The nearest stations are Tower Hill, Tower Gateway (both requiring a river crossing to access), Bermondsey and London Bridge.

 Name

-The street Shad Thames is named as such in John Rocque's 1747 map of London.
-The name may be a corruption of 'St John-at-Thames', a reference to the St John's Church which once stood south-west of the street, where the present-day London City Mission is located Alternatively it may be from shad fish, which could be found in the Thames.
+The street Shad Thames appears by name on John Rocque's 1747 map of London.
+One theory is that the name is a corruption of 'St John-at-Thames', possibly linked to the Order of Knights of the Hospital of Saint John of Jerusalem, which owned land in the area.

+Another theory is that the name comes from the fish known as shad, a type of river herring that was once common in the Thames.
+Species such as the allis shad and twaite shad (Alosa alosa and Alosa fallax) were historically caught in the river, and it is possible that the street was associated with fish landings, processing, or markets related to the species.